-Planning is underway to remodel Council Chambers and the Boards and Commission Room to accommodate the new 10-1 Council make-up, as well as to upgrade the City channel 6 control room, studios, and equipment to HD using PEG funds.
+The Council will act December 12th on the \$2.5-million proposal to remodel City Hall to accommodate the new 10-1 Council make-up, as well as to upgrade the City channel 6 control room, studios, and equipment to HD using \$2.5-million in PEG funds.
 Target completion is October 2014.